 Services that signal a more strategic partner

-Strategic providers include quarterly business reviews, technology roadmapping, budget planning and a named primary contact.
+Strategic providers include quarterly business reviews, technology road mapping, budget planning and a named primary contact.
 They will also offer cyber security work that goes beyond antivirus, such as vulnerability scanning, security awareness training and incident response planning.

 Per-user, per-device or all-in?